How to Use UX Design to Create Competitive Advantages?

 Why is usability testing necessary?

-Usability testing is important because it enables us to identify usability problems before designers release a product or service to the general public.
+Usability testing is crucial because it enables us to identify usability problems before designers release a product or service to the general public.
 By testing with real users, designers can identify issues they may not have considered during the design process.
 Product or service developers can then use this feedback to improve user interaction.

 In addition, usability testing can help save time and money by identifying issues before they become serious problems.
 By identifying and addressing usability issues early in the design process, designers can avoid costly redesigns later.